sgchun/nps/README.md

 ﻿
 # Non-Parametric Shrinkage (NPS)
-NPS is a non-parametric polygenic risk prediction model described in Chun et al. (2018) [(preprint)](https://www.biorxiv.org/content/early/2018/07/16/370064).
+NPS is a non-parametric polygenic risk prediction algorithm described in Chun et al. (2018) [(preprint)](https://www.biorxiv.org/content/early/2018/07/16/370064).
 NPS starts with a set of summary statistics in the form of SNP effect sizes from a large GWAS cohort.
 It then removes the correlation structure across summary statistics arising due to linkage disequilibrium and applies a piecewise linear interpolation on conditional mean effects.
 The conditional mean effects are estimated by partitioning-based non-parametric shrinkage algorithm using a training cohort with individual-level genotype data.

 For citation:
 > Chun et al. Non-parametric polygenic risk prediction using partitioned GWAS summary statistics.